datajake1999/SAPI5IBMTTS/readme.md

 At this point, you should be able to use Eloquence/IBM ViaVoice with whichever languages you have.

+## Uninstalation
+Perform the following steps:

+1. Open Command Prompt as administrator.
+This is necessary in order to uninstall SAPI voices.
+2. Change directories (cd) to where the Eloquence/ViaVoice files are located.
+3. Type uninstall, and press enter.

+At this point, the voice should be uninstalled.

 ## Known issues

 * In some cases, the engine will cut off text.
 A fully stable solution hasn’t been found yet.